Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *NixOS without virtualization*

-  You can run NixOS on a bare metal machine (e.g. a desktop or rack server) without any virtual machines or containers.
+  You can run NixOS on a bare metal machine (e.g. a desktop computer or rack server) without any virtual machines or containers.
 This implies that services run directly on the bare metal machine.

 - *NixOS as a host operating system*